douglas86/finance-data/README.md

 Sharing of folders can be found next to the Folder name there will be an arrow with options

+You should see a screen that looks something like this.

 ![sharing folder.png](assets/images/readme/sharing%20folder.png)

 ### Setting up this project on Heroku
-- create a file called runtime.txt, this tells heroku what version of python you want to use
+- Create a file called runtime.txt, this tells heroku what version of python you want to use
 - Head on over to heroku.com or just type heroku into Google it should be the first one that pops up
 - Login to heroku
-- on the heroku dashboard, click the button that says new then click new app
+- On the heroku dashboard, click the button that says new then click new app
-- give your app a name bear in mind that names have to be unique across the entire heroku organisation
+- Give your app a name bear in mind that names have to be unique across the entire heroku organisation
-- choose a region
+- Choose a region
-- once the app has been created, go to the settings tab to add the environment variables
+- Once the app has been created, go to the settings tab to add the environment variables
-- in the config vars section, click on the button that says reveal config vars
+- In the config vars section, click on the button that says reveal config vars
-- add CREDS as the key and all the code in the json file as the value
+- Add CREDS as the key and all the code in the json file as the value
-- do the same with folder id and file id
+- Do the same with folder id and file id
-- adding the same credentials that you use in the .env file
+- Adding the same credentials that you use in the .env file
-- add a PORT variable with 8000 as its value
+- Add a PORT variable with 8000 as its value
-- add the following buildpacks for your app: heroku/python, heroku/nodejs
+- Add the following buildpacks for your app: heroku/python, heroku/nodejs
-- make sure that the buildpacks are in the correct order with python being first
+- Make sure that the buildpacks are in the correct order with python being first
 - Go to the Deploy tab at the top
 - Under deployment method connect your GitHub repo
-- once you are successfully connected
+- Once you are successfully connected
-- scroll down until you get manual deploy as we want to see how the app looks
+- Scroll down until you get manual deploy as we want to see how the app looks
-- choose a branch to deploy normally I choose the main branch then click deploy
+- Choose a branch to deploy normally I choose the main branch then click deploy
-- wait a few minutes for it to finish, once it has finished and build successfully, then click view
+- Wait a few minutes for it to finish, once it has finished and build successfully, then click view
-- with any luck it should be up and running on heroku
+- With any luck it should be up and running on heroku

 ---